azr-arch/map-mate/README.md

-# MapMate: Real-Time Map Dating App
+# MapMate: Real-Time Map App

 MapMate is a real-time map-based dating app that allows users to see nearby individuals, initiate direct messaging, and share information.
 Think of it as the magical Marauder's Map from Harry Potter, but with a modern twist!